v4iv/theleakycauldronblog/src/pages/blog/use-cloudflare-zaraz-to-implement-disqus-performantly.md

 ![Name the tool](/img/screenshot-2024-03-14-at-11.27.02 am.jpg)

-While Zaraz provides a default trigger i.e. `Pageview`, which loads on every page view, we don't want to load Disqus scripts on every page, so we'll create a new Trigger by going to *Triggers* tab and clicking on Create a trigger and adding to it two conditions —
+While Zaraz provides a default trigger i.e. `Pageview`, which loads on every page view, we don't want to load Disqus scripts on every page, so we'll create a new Trigger by going to *Triggers* tab and clicking on Create a trigger.
+We'll add two rules to this trigger —

 * first, that'll identify the page to load the script on, by checking if the URL contains `/blog/` (although you can use whatever identifying pattern you want)
 * and second, that'll check if the user has scrolled enough that we should begin loading the comments, I have used a scroll depth of 50%, you can choose your own, though I'd recommend at least 10%, or else it sometimes doesn't work.

 ![Create Trigger](/img/screenshot-2024-03-14-at-11.17.13 am.jpg)

 Then we go to the Third-Party Tools tab and click on Disqus > Edit and add the Trigger Blog view and the Disqus embed js to it.

 ![Third-party tool](/img/screenshot-2024-03-14-at-11.16.49 am.jpg)

 This should load Disqus comments on your website using Zaraz.